xlladdins/xll/docs/Excel4MacrosA-D.md

 **CLEAR**?(type\_num)

-Type\_num    is a number from 1 to 4 specifying what to clear.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying what
+to clear.
 Only values 1, 2, and 3 are valid if the selected item is a chart.

 On a worksheet or macro sheet, or if an entire chart is selected, the following occurs.